 Sanela is the Head of Prevention at Institute for Research and Development UTRIP, a non-governmental and a non-profit research institute in Slovenia.
 She is also the national coordinator and master trainer for school-based prevention programmes Unplugged and Effekt and family-based programme Strengthening Families Programme.
 Currently she is also a PhD student of prevention science at University of Zagreb, Croatia.
 You can contact her through email: sanela[at]institut-utrip.si.

 Dr Samuel Tomczyk, postdoctoral researcher at the University of Greifswald, Germany

 Samuel is a postdoctoral researcher on prevention in civil protection at the University of Greifswald, Germany.
 Samuel completed his doctorate in Psychology at the University of Kiel, focusing on multiple substance use in adolescents.
 In addition to his research, he has worked on the development, implementation, and evaluation of school-based prevention projects.
 His main interests include health across the life span, substance use, and methodology in prevention research.
-Samuel will be the new EUSPR ECF Lead starting in September 2017.
+Samuel is the new EUSPR ECF Lead and began his duties in September 2017.

 Aniek is a researcher in Developmental Psychology and Pedagogics from The Netherlands.
 She is involved in research projects which address intervening in behavioral problems of youth and providing culturally sensitive healthcare for people with intellectual disabilities.
 She is affiliated with Radboud University Nijmegen, Utrecht University, as well as the department of Research and Development of Driestroom, a healthcare service for people with intellectual disabilities.
 You can find more about her on LinkedIn or Twitter.

 Dr Milica Vasiljevic, Research Associate at the Behaviour and Health Research Unit (BHRU), University of Cambridge, UK